havl-code/my-redis/README.md

 ## Getting Started
 ### Prerequisites
-- C Complier: Required for building the code
+- C Compiler: Required for building the code
 - Linux Environment: The project is currently developed on Linux for compatibility with networking libraries.

 ### Cloning the Repository